bcit-ci/CodeIgniter/user_guide_src/source/general/urls.rst

 	index.php?c=controller&m=method

-**Please note:** If you are using query strings you will have to build your own URLs, rather than utilizing the URL helpers (and other helpers that generate URLs, like some of the form helpers) as these are designed to work with segment based URLs.
+..note:: If you are using query strings you will have to build
+	your own URLs, rather than utilizing the URL helpers (and other helpers that generate URLs, like some of the form helpers) as these are designed to work with segment based URLs.